jtleek/rpackages/README.md

 Normally, only functions, classes and methods that are exported are documented.
 Otherwise, the users will see documentation for functions that they can not use.

+As a rule, the user should be able to use the package reading only the MAN pages.
+It should have all the information about what the function/class does/contain, and the links to other relevant functions.
+For instance, if you have a class, link to the MAN pages for the methods of that class.

 ### Vignettes